DEEPIKAKANNAN25/AWS_Project/README.md

 📚 Conclusion

- • By completing this project, I:
+ • By completing this project, I gained:"

  • Gained hands-on experience deploying a static website on AWS S3